Dumping your current cell phone service provider isn’t always as simple as calling up and cancelling.

 You cancel service with your existing provider before you contract is complete.

-You don’t pay your bill long enough that the network ends service and your contract.
+You don’t pay your bill long enough that the carrier ends service and your contract.

 It’s hard to accidentally incur an early termination fee.
-But there are rare occurrences (such as an error porting your number between networks) that might cause an unexpected termination of your service.
+But there are rare occurrences (such as an error porting your number between carriers) that might cause an unexpected termination of your service.